 In both papers, students may be required to perform calculations, draw graphs and describe, explain and interpret biological phenomena.
 Some of the question content will be unfamiliar to students; these questions are designed to assess data-handling skills and the ability to apply biological principles to unfamiliar information.
-Questions targeted at grades A^ - B will include questions designed to test knowledge, understanding and skills at a higher level, including some questions requiring longer prose answers.
+Questions targeted at grades $A^ - B$ will include questions designed to test knowledge, understanding and skills at a higher level, including some questions requiring longer prose answers.

-The IGCSE qualification will be graded and certificated on an eight-grade scale from A (A-starred) to G. Individual unit results will be reported.
-Students whose level of achievement is below the minimum standard for Grade G will receive an unclassified U. Where unclassified is received it will not be recorded on the certificate.
+The IGCSE qualification will be graded and certificated on an eight-grade scale from A to G. Students whose level of achievement is below the minimum standard for Grade G will receive an unclassified U. Where unclassified is received it will not be recorded on the certificate.